phoenix-rtos/phoenix-rtos-doc/building/index.md

 # Building

+This chapter describes how to build Phoenix-RTOS system images.
+After reading this chapter, you will know:

+- How to build images using the build script or Docker.
+- The available target platforms.
+- The build system components and output directories.
+- Advanced build options and IDE integration.

-To create Phoenix-RTOS image for a specific target, the `phoenix-rtos-project` repository should be used.
+To create a Phoenix-RTOS image for a specific target, the `phoenix-rtos-project` repository should be used.
 This repository aggregates all operating system modules, including kernel, standard library, device drivers, filesystems, utilities and loader.
 Read more about `phoenix-rtos-project` submodule repositories in [Reference project](../project/index.md) chapter.